 HTTP or REST Interface - allows a Web/REST driven client/server like interaction where the HTTP Client sends a request to a HTTP Service.
 The communication is again synchronous and based on a request/response semantic using HTTP/S and predefined data types.
 Nothing prevents the HTTP Service to emit an event during the processing of the request.
 This mechanism is great to provide a a full features API style integration.

-Messaging - allows synchronous, asynchronous or event-driven interactions where a producer create a message (as event or notification) and send it to a communication channel.
+Messaging - allows synchronous, asynchronous or event-driven interactions where a producer create a message and send it to a destination via a communication channel.
 One or many consumers are at the receiving end of that channels allowing either point-to-point or publish-subscribe delivery mechanism.
 The payload of a message can either contain real data (passing by value) or provide a secured shared-memory location where the data can be retrieved (passing by reference).

 The diagram below illustrates the inter-layer communication mechanisms.

-The communication between components and layers traversal will be provided by MaXX Links, which supports modern multi-protocols synchronous/asynchronous messaging patterns.
+The Message-Driven architecture provides low dependency, no tight coupling and robust communication between components and services.
+MaXX Links Framework will provide all the necessary features and abstractions to supports modern multi-protocols synchronous/asynchronous messaging communications.
 Things such as: load balancing, tasks distribution, high availability, decoupling client-server with simple consumer/producer semantic are all possible (and in many cases rather simple to implement) through Messaging.